codeigniter4/CodeIgniter4/user_guide_src/source/incoming/routing.rst

 * matching the aliases defined in **app/Config/Filters.php**.
 * filter classnames

-See :doc:`Controller Filters <filters>` for more information on setting up filters.
+See :ref:`Controller Filters <filters-aliases>` for more information on defining aliases.

 ..
 Warning:: If you set filters to routes in **app/Config/Routes.php**
     (not in **app/Config/Filters.php**), it is recommended to disable Auto Routing (Legacy).